fiberinc/handshake/README.md

-Libraries like [next-auth](https://github.com/nextauthjs/next-auth) and [passport](https://github.com/jaredhanson/passport) help you for authenticate users into your app using third-party providers.
+Libraries like [next-auth](https://github.com/nextauthjs/next-auth) and [passport](https://github.com/jaredhanson/passport) help you for authenticate users _into your app_ through their third-party identities.

 In contrast, Handshake helps you **acquire** access tokens to access your users' accounts within other apps.

-We actually use next-auth's large catalog of providers under the hood, which greatly reduces our maintenance overhead.
+We actually use `next-auth`'s large catalog of providers under the hood, to increase our coverage.

 ## Contributing

-Here's how you can contribute:

-Open an [issue](https://github.com/fiberinc/handshake/issues) if you believe you've encountered a bug. \
-Make a [pull request](https://github.com/fiberinc/handshake/pulls) to add new features/make quality-of-life improvements/fix bugs.
+Thank you for considering contributing to Handshake!
+If you believe you found a bug, [open an issue](https://github.com/fiberinc/handshake/issues).
+To add new features or make improvements to the code, create a [pull request](https://github.com/fiberinc/handshake/pulls).

 ## License